github-cloud/atlas-help/kb/rolling-deployments.html.md

 ---
 title: "Rolling Deployments"
-description: "How do I configure rolling deployments in Atlas"
+description: "How do I configure rolling deployments in Atlas?"
 ---

 # Rolling Deployments

-*How do I configure rolling deployments in Atlas*
+*How do I configure rolling deployments in Atlas?*

 User are able to quickly change out an Artifact version that is being utilized by Terraform, using variables within Atlas.
 This is particularly useful when testing specific versions of the given artifact without performing a full rollout.
 This configuration also allows one